Herbal remedies to balance hormones

 How Does Ashwagandha Help Balance Hormones?

 When it comes to menopause, one of the main issues women experience are hormonal imbalances.
-These imbalances can cause mood swings, insomnia, hot flashes, and other uncomfortable symptoms.
 Luckily, ashwagandha has been shown to help balance hormones in menopausal women due to its ability to act on both oestrogen receptors and the hypothalamic-pituitary-adrenal axis (HPA).

-By regulating these two systems, ashwaganda helps balance hormones naturally without any adverse side effects associated with traditional hormone replacement therapies.
-It is also important to note that ashwaganda does not directly increase oestrogen levels so it won’t put you at risk of developing breast cancer or other oestrogen.
+By regulating these two systems, ashwagandha helps balance hormones naturally without any adverse side effects associated with traditional hormone replacement therapies.
+It is also important to note that ashwagandha does not directly increase oestrogen levels so it won’t put you at risk.

 Additionally, research has shown that taking ashwagandha can help reduce stress levels which may further aid in hormone balancing since chronic stress causes cortisol levels to spike leading to further imbalances in the body’s hormones.